Akarsh5/Covid-vaccine-slot-availability/covid_script readme.txt

 Hi there,

 I created a short python script to find out when vaccine slots are available.
-The code present is a modified version of the code available on internet.
+Part of the code I used is taken from the code available on internet.
+So cheers to that guy (Bhavesh I think).

 My code does the following things which are new: